marvinam17/DLMDWWDE02_data_engineering/README.md

 To ensure data governance and data protection, (notionally) sensitive data, such as metadata from the measuring station, is only added during the aggregation process.
 Furthermore, access to the visualizations can be restricted by the integrated user management of Apache Superset.

 ### Data Production
 The most actual data is crawled from DWD and written to two Kafka topics using kafka-python.
 Data is splitted by temperature and all other data.
-This is all done using a python image.
+This is done using a python image.

 ### Data Ingest
 A Kafka Cluster is used to consume DWD data from the Kafka Producer.
 An init Container is used to create kafka topics on startup.
+Kafka is coming with Zookeeper for meta data management.

 ### Data Aggregation
 Spark Streaming reads two streams from both Kafka topics and a static dataset.
 A schema is applied and the data is converted from json to DataFrame format.
 Afterwards various aggregations are performed to create five resulting
 DataFrames.
 The static data is joined to one of them.
 Finally the data is written to Cassandra and PostgreSQL in 15 second batches.
 For Cassandra the update mode is used.
-As this is not available for JBDC driver and therefore PostgreSQL, the append mode was chosen.
+As this is not available for JBDC driver and therefore PostgreSQL, the append mode was chosen in this case.

 ### Data Storage
 A Cassandra instance is deployed using bitnami container.
 This container enables on startup execution of a cql script that creates the relevant keyspace and tables.\